OnkelDom/ansible/README.md

 # My Ansible Environment

-This is my Ansible Project and my goal is that can deploy and manage a complete company environment with it included all basic services.
+This is my Ansible Project and my goal is that i can deploy and manage a complete company environment with it included all basic services.

 The roles with prefix "managed_" are system base configurations and or basics services like sshd, chrony or firewall.

 # Currently my project is ONLY FOR CENTOS 7+

-When i finished this for CentOS 7+, i implement it for debian like systems too.
+Currently i write this for Ubuntu 18.04 and CentOS 7.6.
+Any role is on development.

 For the individual role readme please go to the role folder